Last updated: April 23, 2026

 We use the information we collect to:

 Session data is stored as JSON Web Tokens (JWTs) in your browser.
-These tokens are used exclusively for authentication and session management.
+These tokens are used for authentication and session management.

-We use the following third-party services:
+We use the following categories of third-party services:

 We implement appropriate technical and organizational measures to protect your information.
 However, no method of transmission over the Internet or electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your information, we cannot guarantee absolute security.